-With Nissan recently pulling the covers off of their midsize SUV contender for 2018, we have our hands on the updated specs and features that the new kid on the block can bring to the table as it battles it out with the tried and true Toyota Fortuner.
+With Nissan recently pulling the covers offof their midsize SUV contender for 2018, the Nissan Terra, we have our hands on the updated specs and features that the new kid on the block can bring to the table as it battles it out with the tried and tested Toyota Fortuner.

 We’re gonna be looking at top spec variants for both models, highlighting the pros and cons of each of the following considerations: price, engine performance, size, safety features, and creature comforts/goodies.
 This is in no means a driving comparison, but a way for readers to see where each vehicle comes out on top when pitted against each other.

 So let’s get down to business, shall we?

 Right off the bat, the Nissan Terra 2.5 4x4 VL AT is easier on the wallet at P2,096,000 when compared to the P2,245,000 of the Toyota Fortuner 2.8 V Diesel 4x4 AT.
 That’s a sizeable P159,000 difference, especially when you take into consideration the goodies in the Terra.
 Nevertheless, the Fortuner does have a solid reputation and following.
 Also, the price difference could easily be compensated by financing.